bchessin/Employee-Directory/README.md

 - I adopted a non-storyboard approach since I find it is much better for PR reviews and readability.
 6. Support for portrait and landscape modes
 7. Accessibility - readouts are clear and localized
-- Accessibility bugs can have legal repercussions, so it is extremely important to the app is ADA complaint and has no accessibility identifier audit issues.
+- Accessibility bugs can have legal repercussions, so it is extremely important to the app is ADA complaint and has clear readouts
 - Supports dynamic font sizes!
 (Check screenshots below)
 8. Localization (english / spanish support for now)
 9. Automatic image caching with UIImageView subclass